haozhou1995/6GTech/README.md

 This repo includes the 6GTech dataset

-This repo includes the 6GTech dataset, which is initially designed for entity extraction tasks in the 6G domain.
+This repo includes the 6GTech dataset, which is designed for entity extraction tasks in the 6G domain.

 6GTech dataset includes 2390 sentences and 23747 words from more than 100 6G-related technical publications.
-Based on paper abstract, the dataset provides entities extracted from the description:
+Based on paper's abstract, the dataset provides entities extracted from the description:
 For instance

 ```json